Acme Brick and TCU: A Century-Long Partnership

-Iconic college campuses each have a distinct look and feel about them.
-In many cases, the personality of the buildings and landscape of these schools have evolved over hundreds of years and they help to build a strong emotional bond that is permanently etched in the minds of current and former students.
+Iconic college campuses have a distinct look and feel.
+Often their personality has evolved over hundreds of years.
+That ambience helps build a strong emotional bond with current and former students.

-For graduates of Texas Christian University (TCU), in Fort Worth, Texas, these cherished memories of time spent in this inspirational setting - where life goals and friendships originated - are triggered by a unique color and texture of the exterior facade of these structures.
-It is appropriate that, starting from the very beginning of this campus, the construction material of these buildings - the brick - was mined and forged in central Arkansas.
+For graduates of Texas Christian University (TCU), in Fort Worth, Texas, cherished memories of time in this inspirational setting – where life goals and friendships originated – are triggered by a unique color and texture of the exterior facade of these structures.
+And from the day opened to students in Fort Worth, that color has come from Acme Brick.

-Even today, when architects present their drawings for lecture halls, theatres and athletic facilities to the TCU Board of Regents, they proudly call on the strength of the brick that has been manufactured by Acme Brick since the first building went up on campus.
+Even today, when architects present their drawings for lecture halls, theatres and athletic facilities to the TCU Board of Trustees, they proudly call on Acme Brick.

 What is your favorite memory of your college campus?
 Click here and share this with us.